Logo

 11.

-Tony Hale first obtained his Screen Actors Guild card when he appeared in a commercial for MCI Inc.
+Tony Hale obtained his Screen Actors Guild card when he appeared in a commercial for MCI Inc.

 12.

-From 2003 to 2006, and in 2013,2018, and 2019, Tony Hale found success in television cast as Buster Bluth, the hapless, neurotic son with "mother issues" on Arrested Development.
+From 2003 to 2006, and in 2013,2018, and 2019, Tony Hale found success in television cast as Buster Bluth, the hapless, neurotic son on Arrested Development.

 13.

-Tony Hale appeared in a season ten episode of MADtv in a parody of COPS, where two British robbers try to stop a domestic dispute among the royal family.
+Tony Hale appeared in a season ten episode of MADtv in a parody of Cops, where two British robbers try to stop a domestic dispute among the royal family.

 14.